 Target organisms include bacteria, fungi and viruses.
-The data on hydrogen peroxide and the representative biocidal product have demonstrated sufficient efficacy against at least one target species (fungi) at the lowest in-use concentration (4.9%) evaluated.
+The data on hydrogen peroxide and the representative biocidal product have demonstrated sufficient efficacy against the target species.

 Resistance is not observed due to the low specificity of reactions of hydrogen peroxide.

 c) Overall conclusion of the evaluation including need for risk management measures